Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Introduction

-In the present work, ESA is not considered, but we assume a two-excited-state vibronically coupled manifold that can be excited and can emit within two distinct spectral ranges and undergo mutual internal conversion in the form of EET.
-Our simulations show that the early TA signal is dominated by pure GSB first (what is emitting is due to what has just been absorbing from the equilibrium ground state: reciprocal absorption) until reaching an asymptotic regime with a stabilization to pure ESE (what is emitting is due to what has finally relaxed in the excited-state manifold).
-While such early and late behaviors are expected, the detailed kinetics at intermediate time delays is not evident due to EET, and we examine how its fingerprint can be detected in some post-processed signals.

-Our system of interest for simulating such signals is the exhaustively studied asymmetrically \textit{meta}-substituted PPE oligomer, made of four phenyl or phenylene rings and three acetylenic bonds, called m23 in the following (\cref{fig:m23_est} a).
-This building block of PPE dendrimers was shown to be an ideal model system for EET, having two distinct localized excitons as its first two singlet electronic excited states (see \cref{fig:m23_est}, b and c).\cite{fernandez-alberti_nonadiabatic_2009,huang_theoretical_2015,galiana_excitation_2024}
+In the present work, our system of interest for simulating such signals is the exhaustively studied asymmetrically \textit{meta}-substituted PPE oligomer, made of four phenyl or phenylene rings and three acetylenic bonds, called m23 in the following (\cref{fig:m23_est} a).
+This building block of PPE dendrimers was shown to be an ideal model system for EET, having two distinct localized excitons as its first two singlet electronic excited states (see \cref{fig:m23_est}, b and c).\cite{fernandez-alberti_nonadiabatic_2009,huang_theoretical_2015,galiana_excitation_2024} Here, we use both wavepacket and reduced-density approaches to estimate electronic population dynamics, linear- and nonlinear time-resolved spectroscopic signals, altogether to characterize ultrafast intramolecular EET in m23.

-Full-dimensional simulations of the photoinduced dynamics of m23 were originally exposed by Fernandez-Alberti and co-workers using the aforementioned TSH method\cite{fernandez-alberti_nonadiabatic_2009,malone_nexmd_2020} and the multiconfiguration Ehrenfest approach.\cite{fernandez-alberti_non-adiabatic_2016} Such simulations were also recently used to produce nonlinear spectroscopic signals to study exploitable spectral signatures of EET.\cite{hu_spectral_2021} This is also one of the aims of the present work.
+Alternative full-dimensional simulations of the photoinduced dynamics of m23 were originally exposed by Fernandez-Alberti and co-workers using the hybrid quantum-classical trajectory surface hopping (TSH) method \cite{fernandez-alberti_nonadiabatic_2009,malone_nexmd_2020} and the multiconfiguration Ehrenfest approach.\cite{fernandez-alberti_non-adiabatic_2016} Such simulations were also recently used to produce nonlinear spectroscopic signals to study exploitable spectral signatures of EET.\cite{hu_spectral_2021,zhang_what_2025} The present work explores similar objectives but with completely different computational approaches.